Combinatorial optimization and reasoning with graph neural networks: Implementation Frameworks

 Nowadays, there are several well-documented, open-source libraries for implementing custom GNN architectures, providing a large set of readily available models from the literature.
-The most used such libraries are PyTorch Geometric~\cite{Fey2019} and Deep Graph Library~\cite{wang2019dgl}.
+Notable examples are PyTorch Geometric~\citep{Fey2019} and Deep Graph Library~\citep{wang2019dgl}.
 Conversely, libraries to simplify the usage of machine learning in CO have also been developed.
-OR-Gym~\cite{software/orgym} and OpenGraphGym~\cite{software/opengraphgym} are libraries designed to facilitate the learning of heuristics for CO problems in a similar interface to the popular OpenAI Gym library~\cite{Bro+2016}.
-In contrast, MIPLearn~\cite{software/miplearn} is a library that facilitates the learning of configuration parameters for CO solvers.
-Finally, Ecole~\cite{Pro+2020} offers a general, extensible framework for implementing and evaluating machine learning-enhanced CO.
-It is also based on OpenAI Gym, and it exposes several essential decision tasks arising in general-purpose CO solvers---such as SCIP~\cite{GamrathEtal2020ZR}---as control problems over MDPs.
+OR-Gym~\citep{software/orgym} and OpenGraphGym~\citep{software/opengraphgym} are libraries designed to facilitate the learning of heuristics for CO problems in a similar interface to the popular OpenAI Gym library~\citep{Bro+2016}.
+In contrast, MIPLearn~\citep{software/miplearn} is a library that facilitates the learning of configuration parameters for CO solvers.
+Ecole~\citep{Pro+2020} offers a general, extensible framework for implementing and evaluating machine learning-enhanced CO.
+It is also based on OpenAI Gym, and it exposes several essential decision tasks arising in general-purpose CO solvers---such as SCIP~\citep{GamrathEtal2020ZR}---as control problems over MDPs.
 SeaPearl~\citep{chalumeau2021seapearl} is a constraint programming solver guided by reinforcement learning and that uses GNNs for representing training instances.
 Finally, research in algorithmic reasoning has recently also received a supporting benchmark dataset, namely CLRS-30 \citep{velivckovic2022clrs}.
 In this benchmark, graph neural networks are tasked with executing thirty diverse algorithms outlined in \citet{cormen2009introduction}.
 Implementations of all relevant data generation pipelines as well as several popular models in the literature are all provided within CLRS, making it a potentially useful starting point for research in the area.